precisely/gene-panel-curation/genes/CHRNB4.md

 # Moderate Risk

 Natural killer cells (NKC) are a type of white blood cells found in the blood, bone marrow, spleen, and lymph nodes.
 They kill viral infected cells and tumorous cells.
-Many patients with ME/CFS have NK cells with lower functional ability to fight infections, where [the level of impairment of NKC function is associated with illness severity](https://www.cdc.gov/me-cfs/about/possible-causes.html).
+Many patients with ME/CFS have NK cells with lower functional ability to fight infections, and [this impairment is associated with illness severity](https://www.cdc.gov/me-cfs/about/possible-causes.html).
 Compared with the general population, CFS patients have half the cellular efficiency with a [17% cellular death rate](https://www.ncbi.nlm.nih.gov/pubmed/27099524).

 The following variants decrease gene expression in both the DNA and RNA, causing significant reduction in NKC activity.

 - [A70699095G (A;G)](https://www.ncbi.nlm.nih.gov/pubmed/27099524) is [2.5X] more common in CFS patients.
 - [T70795494C (T;T)](https://www.ncbi.nlm.nih.gov/pubmed/27099524) is [1.2X] more common in CFS patients.

 # What should I do about this?

-Some pharmaceuticals may increase or decrease natural killer cell function.
+Some pharmaceuticals may increase or decrease natural killer cell function:

 - [Histone deacetylase inhibitors (HDACi), including suberoylanilide hydroxamic acid and valproic acid,](https://www.ncbi.nlm.nih.gov/pubmed/17349632/) impair NKC function and should be avoided.
 - [Acyclovir, ganciclovir, and related prophylactic antiviral drugs](https://www.ncbi.nlm.nih.gov/pubmed/23993353) may improve cellular function.
-- [Therapies for papillomaviruses, topical agents, physical approaches and immunostimulants,](https://www.ncbi.nlm.nih.gov/pubmed/23993353) may activate NK cells.
+- [Therapies for papillomaviruses, topical agents, physical approaches, and immunostimulants,](https://www.ncbi.nlm.nih.gov/pubmed/23993353) may activate NK cells.
 - [Cytokine therapies](https://www.ncbi.nlm.nih.gov/pubmed/23993353), such as [IFN-α](https://www.cancer.gov/about-cancer/treatment/types/immunotherapy/bio-therapies-fact-sheet) in CNKD1, may induce higher levels of NKC cytotoxic activity by [activating white blood cells](https://www.cancer.gov/about-cancer/treatment/types/immunotherapy/bio-therapies-fact-sheet).

-Many dietary supplements have been found to increase natural killer cell function.
+Many dietary supplements have been found to increase natural killer cell function:

 - [Resveratrol](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4855330/) stimulates the immune system by increasing NKC activity, but sufficient body concentration can only be achieved through supplementation.
 - [Myricetin](https://www.ncbi.nlm.nih.gov/pubmed/25075019), a flavonoid found in food and red wine, can increase NKC activity.
 - [Quercetin](https://www.ncbi.nlm.nih.gov/pubmed/19449452), a flavonoid in onions and fruits, may improve NKC and T cell function.
 - [Bulgarian yogurt fermented with L. delbrueckii ssp.
 Bulgaricus augments NKC activity.](https://www.ncbi.nlm.nih.gov/pubmed/26686726)
 - [Zinc](https://www.ncbi.nlm.nih.gov/pubmed/27021581) helps to improve immune system activity and response.
 - [Inositol hexaphosphate (IP6), found in germ, bran, and whole kernel corn](https://www.ncbi.nlm.nih.gov/pubmed/11366552) may activate the immune system and help fight bacterial and fungal infections.
 - [Arabinoxylan rice bran (MGN-3/Biobran](https://www.ncbi.nlm.nih.gov/pubmed/25541298) increases activation and stimulates cell killing activity.

 <#  C78631645T (C;T)   #>